-Ellen DeGeneres And Chris Evans Make A Film Together!
+Ellen DeGeneres And Chris Evans Make A Film Together

 Ellen headed for splitsville?

-Of course the actress and the producer have continued to put silence to those rumors and continued to work on their relationship and careers.
+Of course, the actress and the producer have continued to put silence to those rumors and continued to work on their relationship and careers.
 One of the first times they were accused of separation was when it emerged that Portia was interested in children but Ellen wasn’t.

-The sell of their home however could simply be due to Ellen’s love for buying, renovating and selling homes.
+The sale of their home, however, could simply be due to Ellen’s love for buying, renovating, and selling homes.

 A post shared by Portia de Rossi (@portiaderossi) on